North Dakota Court Records

 How are Divorce Records Generated in North Dakota?

-A no-fault divorce is permitted in North Dakota which means that a couple may be granted a divorce based on ‘irreconcilable differences’.
-Therefore both parties do not necessarily have to specify a tangible reason why they want to file a divorce.
-There are also fault-based divorce grounds in North Dakota which include;
+A no-fault divorce is permitted in North Dakota, which means that a couple may be granted a divorce based on 'irreconcilable differences'.
+Therefore, both parties do not necessarily have to specify a tangible reason why they want to file a divorce.
+There are also fault-based divorce grounds in North Dakota, which include:

 - Severe cruelty